KeelStack-Labs/.github/CONTRIBUTING.md

 ---

-## 🛡️ For Pro Template Contributors
+## 🛡️ Pro Template Feedback & Improvements

+Pro templates are commercial products and are not open-source.
+While we welcome fixes and improvements from customers, submissions are reviewed internally and merged at our discretion.
+Rewards are granted based on impact and quality and are not guaranteed.

 Our core SaaS starter kits are **private, paid products**.
 We deeply appreciate contributions that make these kits better for everyone.
 Here's how you can help:

 1.  **Feature Requests & Ideas:** Please use the [Ideas category in Discussions](https://github.com/keelstack-me/community/discussions/categories/ideas).
 This is the best place to propose and refine new features.